Syndrome aware mitigation of logical errors: Appendix

+Fig.~\ref{fig: lamlem and miti non opt}(a) shows the empirical blowup rates of these variants as a function of the partition threshold \(\tau\).
+The measured optimal blowup rate for $\invrej$ is $2.45$, and for $\invinv$ is $2.43$.
+Therefore, in this setup, inversion of logical error channels corresponding to histories with a syndrome in \(S_1\) gives only a negligible reduction in the optimal blowup rate, compared to rejection.
+Mid-shot rejection gives a significant reduction of the blowup rate to $1.86$ for $\invmsrej$.
+We observe good agreement between the measured blowup rates and the blowup rates predicted from our P2LC channels.
+Fig.~\ref{fig: lamlem and miti non opt}(b) shows mitigation results at the non-optimal partition threshold of \(\tau = 0.03\), for which $(\mathrm{Inv}_0,\mathrm{Inv}_1)$ has a lower blowup rate than $(\mathrm{Inv}_0,\mathrm{Rej}_1)$.
+The p-values indicate that no statistically significant bias is resolved for \(\invinv\).
+This shows that P2LC can produce channels that are accurate enough for binary SALEM, including channels for syndrome histories involving \(S_1\) syndromes.

 Fig.~\ref{fig: <z> vs vol eps steane} shows results analogous to Fig.~\ref{fig: performance}(a) but with a full stabilizer simulation of the error-corrected circuit (using \texttt{Stim}).
-The ``SALEM'' curve corresponds to binary CG-SALEM with syndrome partition threshold of $\tau=0.2$ as found from the simulation in Fig.~\ref{fig: decay and lam}(b).
-The estimated values are consistent with ideal value of 1 and exhibit a significantly lower error relatively to ExtLEM.
+The ``SALEM'' curve corresponds to \(\invrej\) with syndrome partition threshold of $\tau=0.2$ as found from the simulation in Fig.~\ref{fig: lamlem and miti non opt}(a).
+The estimated values are consistent with the ideal value of \(\langle Z_L\rangle=1\) and exhibit a significantly lower error than ExtLEM.

+The optimal blowup rate of 2.43 achieved by $(\mathrm{Inv}_0,\mathrm{Inv}_1)$ is consistent with the predicted optimal value obtained for FG-SALEM with LUT decoder as depicted on the left in Fig.~\ref{fig: lam eps miss steane}.
+Here we get a range of blowup rates corresponding to the unknown logical errors for the missing probability.
+The small variation of about 0.03 indicates that the effect of the missing EFCs is negligible.